 ACTIVATED EXCHANGE RELATIONSHIPS FOR CRS INFORMATION

-The details of which jurisdictions will bilaterally exchange financial account information as required under the OECD's Multilateral Competent Authority Agreement for the Common Reporting Standard (CRS MCAA) is now available.
+The details of which jurisdictions are bilaterally exchanging financial account information with each other pursuant to the OECD/G20 Common Reporting Standard can be accessed through the link below.
 The relationships shown include those under the framework of Article 6 of the Multilateral Convention and the CRS MCAA, as well as exchange relationships based on bilateral agreements and the EU framework.

-As of 7 August 2017, there are now already over 2000 bilateral exchange relationships activated with respect to more than 70 jurisdictions committed to the CRS, with first exchanges scheduled to take place in September 2017.
+As of today, there are now already over 3600 bilateral exchange relationships activated with respect to more than 90 jurisdictions committed to the CRS, with next exchanges between these jurisdictions set to take place at the end of September.

 CRS MULTILATERAL COMPETENT AUTHORITY AGREEMENT (MCAA)